allanhirt/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

 **Applies to**: [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] through [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].

  HADR CLUSTER CONTEXT **=** { **'***remote_windows_cluster***'** | LOCAL }
- Switches the HADR cluster context of the server instance to the specified Windows Server Failover Clustering (WSFC) cluster.
-The *HADR cluster context* determines what Windows Server Failover Clustering (WSFC) cluster manages the metadata for availability replicas hosted by the server instance.
-Use the SET HADR CLUSTER CONTEXT option only during a cross-cluster migration of [!INCLUDE[ssHADR](../../includes/sshadr-md.md)] to an instance of [!INCLUDE[ssSQL11SP1](../../includes/sssql11sp1-md.md)] or higher version on a new WSFC cluster.
+ Switches the HADR cluster context of the server instance to the specified Windows Server Failover Cluster (WSFC).
+The *HADR cluster context* determines what WSFC manages the metadata for availability replicas hosted by the server instance.
+Use the SET HADR CLUSTER CONTEXT option only during a cross-cluster migration of [!INCLUDE[ssHADR](../../includes/sshadr-md.md)] to an instance of [!INCLUDE[ssSQL11SP1](../../includes/sssql11sp1-md.md)] or higher version on a new WSFC r.

  You can switch the HADR cluster context only from the local WSFC cluster to a remote cluster and then back from the remote cluster to the local cluster.
 The HADR cluster context can be switched to a remote cluster only when the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is not hosting any availability replicas.